joshuaferrara/node-csgo/README.md

 `accountId` is the player's account ID (A player's SteamID64 can be converted to an account ID with `CSGO.ToAccountID(steamid)`).

 Requests a player's profile from the game coordinator.
 The player must be online and playing CS:GO.
 Listen for the `playerProfile` event for the game coordinator's response.

+## Rich Presence

+### `richPresenceUpload(richPresenceObject)`

+Sets the rich presence object for the currently logged in user.
+Rich presence is Valve's solution to giving friends information on what you're doing in a game.
+For example, when you see information about another friends matchmaking game (as in, the map and score), this is set by using rich presence.
+An example of how to use this method can be found in [example.js](https://github.com/joshuaferrara/node-csgo/blob/master/example/example.js)

 # Events
 ### `ready`